Aksh916/Eth-beginners-AKSHADA_22BCS14684/README.md

 Getting Started
 Executing program
 To run this program, you can use Remix, an online Solidity IDE.
 To get started, go to the Remix website at https://remix.ethereum.org/.
 Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
 Save the file with a .sol extension (e.g., Assessment.sol).
-Copy and paste the following code into the file:*/
+Copy and paste the following code into the file:

 contract MyToken {
 // public variables here